- Affirmative Recovery

 Before this law was passed, the statute of limitations was only two years, which created a major obstacle to survivors seeking justice in courts of law.
 We have seen these types of timelines in other states; it presents a unique opportunity for survivors who suffered abuse in the state of New Jersey.
 But now that this window is open, it is important to act quickly.

 It is important that survivors are fully informed of their legal options before deciding how to proceed.
-Robins Kaplan has several New Jersey attorneys and staff dedicated to representing survivors of childhood sex abuse.
+Robins Kaplan has several New Jersey attorneys and business professionals dedicated to representing survivors of childhood sex abuse.
 We are available to discuss your options on the phone, by email, or in person.
 Please contact us today by dialing 212.980.2334 or fill out our online contact form above.

 Partner